cxj05h/SQM_Installer/README.md

 - Custom parsing patterns can be defined in the `custom_patterns.json` file.
 This is used to update the language customers use to define how an episodeID is parsed as well as orderIDs.
 Follow the json format by adding a comma after the last row (whether episodeID or orderID) enclosed in double quotes.
 Most formats have already been accounted for.

 ## Image to text
 - Drag customer's image to the plain text box and wait for it to be converted to text.
 May not work with all images.
-Should be JPEG, PNG or PDF.
+Should be JPEG, PNG or BMP.
+You might need to take a screenshot of their image to easily reformat the image and also exclude problematic parts of the image which won't convert well.
+Works best with screenshots of reports or spreadsheets.

 ## Troubleshooting